 Red is often used as a warning in nature, it’s displayed as a warning of danger by some animals to scare off predators.

 Red pens are used to highlight errors or under performance in some way.
 This use of red can create or strengthen associations between the color red and negativity, under performance and mistakes.

 People tend to want to avoid this negativity.
 This desire to avoid seeing the color red can enhance performance, alertness and learning.

 The human mind likes to make connections and associations, and color can be used to great effect to create associations between things.

-To aid with this, the regions have been given their own color, after enough time the individual codes will become associated with a particular color.
+To help with this, the regions have been given their own color.
+After enough time, the individual codes will become associated with a particular color.
 This speeds up learning and improves accuracy due to the distinct colors used.